Het Balletorkest: History

 In 2014, at the behest of Dutch Minister of Culture Jet Bussemaker, the orchestra was further renamed Het Balletorkest, indicative of its reduced tasks and new primary focus on ballet.
 Existing now as primarily the ballet orchestra for the Dutch National Opera and Ballet, its current conductor is Matthew Rowe, since 2014.
+Rowe is scheduled to stand down as chief conductor in July 2024.
+In December 2023, the orchestra announced the appointment of Koen Kessels as its next chief conductor and artistic leader, effective 1 August 2024.

 The orchestra has commercially recorded for the Cobra label, including the CD "Dutch Sessions".